It’s okay to fail sometimes.

 But the key to success in any venture is simple: You have to be all-in.

-“I think that no matter who you are, you have to recognize that in order to be a successful entrepreneur, you have to be all-in – 110 percent – in the early days if you want to build something that is scalable and profitable,” says Davis.
+“I think that no matter who you are, you have to recognize that in order to be a successful entrepreneur, you have to be all-in – 110% – in the early days if you want to build something that is scalable and profitable,” says Davis.

 The commitment required to bring a new product or service to market means that entrepreneurship isn’t for everyone.
 But for those with the passion, drive and a good idea, Davis is willing to help.

-She stays highly engaged with UNC’s entrepreneurship community – mentoring teams through the 1789 startup incubator, coaching Undergraduate Business students in the GLOBE program, speaking to classes and judging events like the Carolina Challenge.
+She stays highly engaged with UNC’s entrepreneurship community – mentoring teams through the 1789 startup incubator, coaching Undergraduate Business students in the GLOBE program, speaking in classes and conferences, and judging competitions.

 Davis has also played a pivotal role in building the Triangle’s budding entrepreneurship community.
 As president of Triangle Angel Partners, she and other local investors and venture capitalists provide financing that allows entrepreneurs to stay in the area, benefiting the local economy.